DocumentationAPI ReferenceRelease Notes

 • Input:

-• Context (optional) - Background information or scenario details that shape how the conversation unfolds (e.g., "the user already tried resetting their password twice").
+• Context (optional) - Background information or scenario details (e.g., "the user already tried resetting their password twice")

 • Reference Output (optional) - Expected or reference output for comparison